jake-hxf3/jake_russell_web2/README.md

 # Responsive Scaffold
 ![insert alt text](images/example.jpg)

-This is a project about building a Responsive grid system & template.
+This branch of Responsive grid system & template adds grid classes of no visibility, an alternative method to the main branch.

 ## Installation 💻
 No installation required, simply download the zip file and extract.